jamjpan/Cargo/README.md

 ## Prerequisites

 Users should have pthreads.
-The simulator's Run() loop blocks an entire thread.
-The recommended usage is to execute the loop on a separate thread, and execute a Solution on the main thread.
+Cargo runs on the main thread while a user-implemented RSAlgorithm, passed as a parameter to Cargo::start, runs on a separate thread.

 Users must have the [METIS graph partitioning library](http://glaros.dtc.umn.edu/gkhome/metis/metis/overview) installed.